jkupczak/korra-email-design-toolkit-extension/README.md

 # mb-companion

-Designed to help automate everyday tasks and provide additional styling and visual clues that can assist designers at a glance.
+Designed to help automate everyday tasks and provide additional styling and visual clues that can assist email designers at a glance.
 Upgrades the user experience on:

 - Dropbox.com
 - MedBridgeeducation.com